jakepaulus/CML-Labs/README.md

 https://developer.cisco.com/docs/modeling-labs/managing-lab-repositories/

 ## Atomic_Config_Manager
+The purpose of this lab is to understand the new Atomic Configuration Manager feature introduced in IOS-XE 17.18.
+This feature allows you to apply configuration changes as a transaction.
+ACM supports syntax validation, config diffs, and automatic or manual rollback in the event the change is not successful.

 This lab requires IOS-XE 17.18.2 for Catalyst 8000V.
 The image definition must be named "c8000v-17-18-2", or you must modify the yaml file accordingly before importing it.